End of an era: Germany's Merkel bows out after 16 years

-1 of27 FILE - German Chancellor Angela Merkel, left, welcomes President Jacques Chirac of France, right, at the chancellery in Berlin, May 3, 2007.
-Merkel has been credited with raising Germany’s profile and influence, helping hold a fractious European Union together, managing a string of crises and being a role model for women in a near-record tenure.
-Her designated successor, Olaf Scholz, is expected to take office Wednesday, Dec.
+1 of27 FILE - Angela Merkel arrives for a television debate with Chancellor Gerhard Schroeder at a television studio in Berlin, Sept.
+4, 2005.
+As chancellor, Merkel has been credited with raising Germany’s profile and influence, helping hold a fractious European Union together, managing a string of crises and being a role model for women in a near-record tenure that ends with her leaving office amid praise from abroad and enduring popularity at home.
+Her designated successor Olaf Scholz is expected to take office Wednesday, Dec.
 8, 2021.
-MICHAEL SOHN/AP Show More Show Less
+Jockel Finck Show More Show Less

 2 of27 FILE - German Chancellor Angela Merkel, center, is surrounded by other leaders as they walk to pose for a photo in Heiligendamm, Germany, June 7, 2007.
 The leaders include U.S. President George W. Bush, Italian Premier Romano Prodi, Japanese Premier Shinzo Abe, Russian President Vladimir Putin, French President Nicolas Sarkozy, EU Commission President Jose Manuel Barroso, British Premier Tony Blair and Canadian Premier Stephen Harper.
 As chancellor, Merkel has been credited with raising Germany’s profile and influence, helping hold a fractious European Union together, managing a string of crises and being a role model for women in a near-record tenure.
 MICHAEL PROBST/AP Show More Show Less 3 of27

-4 of27 FILE - Angela Merkel arrives for a television debate with Chancellor Gerhard Schroeder at a television studio in Berlin, Sept.
-4, 2005.
-As chancellor, Merkel has been credited with raising Germany’s profile and influence, helping hold a fractious European Union together, managing a string of crises and being a role model for women in a near-record tenure that ends with her leaving office amid praise from abroad and enduring popularity at home.
-Her designated successor Olaf Scholz is expected to take office Wednesday, Dec.
+4 of27 FILE - German Chancellor Angela Merkel, left, welcomes President Jacques Chirac of France, right, at the chancellery in Berlin, May 3, 2007.
+Merkel has been credited with raising Germany’s profile and influence, helping hold a fractious European Union together, managing a string of crises and being a role model for women in a near-record tenure.
+Her designated successor, Olaf Scholz, is expected to take office Wednesday, Dec.
 8, 2021.
-Jockel Finck Show More Show Less
+MICHAEL SOHN/AP Show More Show Less

+5 of27 FILE - French President Emmanuel Macron, right, holds the hands of German Chancellor Angela Merkel during a ceremony in Compiegne, north of Paris, Nov.
+10, 2018.
+Merkel has been credited with raising Germany’s profile and influence, helping hold a fractious European Union together, managing a string of crises and being a role model for women in a near-record tenure.
+Her designated successor, Olaf Scholz, is expected to take office Wednesday, Dec.
+8, 2021.
+(AP Photo/Michel Euler, File Michel Euler/AP Show More Show Less 6 of27

 26 of27 FILE - German Chancellor Angela Merkel leaves the plenary hall after a debate about the situation in Germany ahead of national elections in Berlin, Sept.
 7, 2021.
 Merkel has been credited with raising Germany’s profile and influence, helping hold a fractious European Union together, managing a string of crises and being a role model for women in a near-record tenure.
 Her designated successor, Olaf Scholz, is expected to take office Wednesday, Dec.
 8, 2021.
 Markus Schreiber/AP Show More Show Less